gkjohnson/three-mesh-bvh/README.md

 intersectsSphere( sphere : Sphere ) : Boolean
 ```

-Returns whether or not the mesh instersects the given sphere.
+Returns whether or not the mesh intersects the given sphere.

 ### .intersectsBox